rclevy/RotationCurveTiltedRings/README.md

 	Vsys : float
 		Systemic (AKA recessional) velocity of the center of the galaxy, in km/s rmEndRings : int
-		Number of end rings to remove from rotation curve fit, imposed after Rmax, can be set to 0 so no rings are removed Rmax : float
+		Number of end rings to remove from rotation curve fit, imposed after Rmax, can be set to 0 so no rings are removed (Default: 0)
+	Rmax : float
-		Maximum radius of rings, if NaN this limit is not imposed, in arcsec save_dir : str
+		Maximum radius of rings, if NaN this limit is not imposed, in arcsec (Default: NaN) save_dir : str
-		Path to directory to save output plots
+		Path to directory to save output plots (Default: current directory)
-	plotON: flag
+	plotON: boolean
-		If True or NOT GIVEN, will make and save intermediate plots showing the fits per ring If False, will NOT make intermediate plots rotmodel : flag
+		If True or, will make and save intermediate plots.
+If False, will NOT make nor save intermediate plots.
+(Default: True) rotmodel : string
-		If 'rotonly', fits only the rotation (cosine) component If 'full', other, or NOT GIVEN, fits full rotation model (rotation:cosine, radial:sine, systemic:constant)
+		If 'rotonly', fits only the rotation (cosine) component.
+If 'full' or other, fits full rotation model (rotation:cosine, radial:sine, systemic:constant).
+(Default: 'full') min_pixels_per_ring : boolean
+		If False, rings will be spaced at half-beam-FWHM increments.
+If True, will impose that there are a minimum of 30 pixels per ring.
+Rings with <30 pixels will be expanded from the fiducial half-beam-FWHM spacing to include 30 pixels.
+(Default: True)

 ### Returned Value Descriptions
 	R : array